mikewest/http-state-tokens/draft-west-http-state-tokens.md

 5. Tokens will be delivered along with same-site requests by default.

-6. The token persists until it's reset by the server, user, or user agent.
+6. Each token persists for one hour after generation by default.
+This default expiration time can be overwritten by servers, and tokens can be reset at any time by servers, users, or user agents.

 These distinctions might not be appropriate for all use cases, but seem like a reasonable set of defaults.
 For folks for whom these defaults aren't good enough, we'll provide developers with a few control points that can be triggered via a `Sec-HTTP-State-Options` HTTP response header, described in
+{{sec-http-state-options}}.

 TODO(mkwst): Flesh out an introduction.